Memphis vs. Florida Atlantic Predictions & Picks - NCAA Tournament First Round

 Memphis vs. Florida Atlantic Predictions & Picks: Spread, Total - NCAA Tournament First Round

-Friday's contest that pits the Memphis Tigers (26-8) against the Florida Atlantic Owls (31-3) at Nationwide Arena is expected to be a competitive matchup based on our computer prediction, which projects a final score of 74-73 in favor of Memphis.
-Tipoff is at 9:20 PM ET on March 17.
+Friday's game features the Memphis Tigers (26-8) and the Florida Atlantic Owls (31-3) squaring off at Nationwide Arena in what is expected to be a competitive matchup, with a projected 74-73 win for Memphis according to our computer prediction.
+Game time is at 9:20 PM ET on March 17.

-According to our computer prediction, Florida Atlantic should cover the point spread, which currently sits at 1.5.
-The two teams are projected to go under the 152.5 total.
+According to our computer prediction, Florida Atlantic projects to cover the 1.5-point spread in its matchup versus Memphis.
+The over/under is currently listed at 152.5, and the two teams are projected to come in below that total.

 Memphis vs. Florida Atlantic Game Info & Odds